jameshorangic-collab/Reconstruction-of-Time-Series-Classification-with-Deep-Neural-Networks/Results/Notes.md

 `1.0 -> 0.5 -> 0.25 -> 0.125 -> 0.1`

 The scheduler monitors training loss with a patience of 200 epochs.
 An epoch counts as a scheduler improvement only when the loss improves by more than `1e-4`.
-Once patience is exhausted, the next learning rate in the sequence is applied.
-The minimum learning rate is `0.1`.
+The learning rate will decrease in the provided order as patience is surpassed.

-## Model Checkpointing

-Checkpointing and learning-rate scheduling use separate best-loss variables.
-A checkpoint is saved whenever the current training loss is strictly lower than the previous checkpoint loss, even if the improvement is smaller than `1e-4`.

-The saved `.npz` checkpoint contains the weights and biases for all four linear layers.
-This preserves the model state corresponding to the minimum observed training loss.

-## Training Configuration

-The reconstruction trains for 5000 epochs with a mini-batch size of 16.
-The faithful training script includes the four dropout operations described above. `Train_Without_Dropout.py` is a controlled ablation that removes dropout while leaving the remaining training procedure unchanged.

-The no-dropout model is not the faithful architecture; it is used to test how sensitive the observed behavior is to dropout regularization.

-## Evaluation

-`Test.py` recreates the dense/ReLU network, loads the saved checkpoint parameters, and normalizes the test data using statistics from the training set.
-Dropout is omitted during testing, as required by the inverted-dropout implementation.

-For each test sample, the predicted class is the index of the largest softmax probability.
-This is compared with the one-hot encoded true class, and final accuracy is calculated as the number of correct predictions divided by the total number of test samples.

 ## Additional SGD Implementation